0xfrej/vlcb/README.md

 - figure how to handle lower level comms (like can control)

-- optimise structures and it's layout without relying on packed strucutres
+- optimise structures and it's layout without relying on packed structures
 - setup some static analysis
 - implement duplicate address detection and auto reset (it should also flush any queued socket packets)
 - managed buffers on heap / both set size and dynamic